jimprince99/ListExecutables/README.md

         java -jar ListExecutables.jar

 If you have files that are executable only as Administrator, then run the app with a user that has Admin privilages.
-The app cannot find file that it does not have permission to access, and it cannot search folders that need Admin privilage.
+The app cannot find files that it does not have permission to access, and it cannot search folders that need Admin privilage unless its run with Admin privilage..

 The output will be a file called *executable.csv*.
 This is an ordered list of all files which are executable by this user.